 Why Attend Westminster's MPC Program?

-Whether you are interested in public relations, technical writing and editing, marketing, communications management, or the latest technology, the MPC program has a broad curriculum that will help you develop the communication skills and knowledge you need to succeed.
+Whether you are interested in emergent media, integrated marketing communication, public relations, strategic communication, technical writing and editing, rhetoric and persuasion, or communication management, the MPC program has a broad curriculum that will help you develop the communication skills and knowledge you need to succeed.
 The courses that you complete in the program will enable you to acquire the following competencies:

-- Write correct, clear, organized prose in accordance with the demands and practices of various communication fields
+Write clear, correct, well-organized prose in accordance with the demands and practices of various genres and communication fields

-- Collaborate in group activities, and facilitate group discussions
+Collaborate effectively in teams, and facilitate team discussions

 Request Information Here